 Taking Your Revenue to the Next Level with Tools & Apps

-It might not seem like much — eight tools — but they’re going to make a huge difference in your business and your bottom line when you add them to your toolbox.
+It might not seem like much — nine tools — but they’re going to make a huge difference in your business and your bottom line when you add them to your toolbox.

 With these tools on your side, your business is going to experience fast growth.
 But it's important to note that they will help you grow only for a time.
 Each new phase of your business will require you to expand that toolbox so you can accomplish more while doing less.

 With that said, there’s one more article left in this series to take you to the next level.
-So keep your eyes peeled for Part 3 where I talk about how to sustain all of this growth while running a full-scale agency.
+In Part 3, I talk about how to sustain all of this growth while running a full-scale agency.

-And if you can’t wait for Part 3 out or you’re dying to get your hands on more tips to take your revenue to the next level, then you won’t want to miss this free webinar.
+And if you'd like to get your hands on more tips to take your revenue to the next level, then you won’t want to miss this free webinar.
 You’ll learn how to attract better quality clients and charge higher fees.
 Sounds like a dream come true, right?